 Control of mosquitoes in their larval stages is the backbone of most mosquito control programs in California.

-THE DISTRICT DISTRICT D’S OF MOSQUITO PREVENTION
+OUR SEVEN D’S OF MOSQUITO PREVENTION

 DRAIN any standing water that may produce mosquitoes.